 2.5 Aerosol particle size and distribution

 An effective aerosol particle size (Da) and its size distribution (PSD) were estimated from the accumulation mode aerosol that was measured by PCASP in cloud-free air (i.e., flight-averaged aerosol particle size and distribution; e.g., Fig. 6).
-In addition to the flight-averaged characteristics, Da and PSDs in the sub-cloud layer were calculated by combining PSDs from PCASP (up to channel 19) and CAS (from channel 10 and up) probes, to give the full size and distribution information, for the range from 0.1 µm to 60 µm.
-The PCASP (0.1 – 2.5 µm) dries the particles before measuring them, while CAS (0.6 – 60 µm) sizes them in ambient conditions.
-This could result in discrepancies between the two values especially when the ambient relative humidity (RH) is high (e.g., peaks near 2-3 µm in Fig. 7, later).
-Nevertheless, the two size-distributions line up well at the interface when the ambient RH is less than 70-80 %.
+In addition to the flight-averaged aerosol size and distribution, Da and PSDs in the sub-cloud layer were calculated from PCASP and CAS probes.
+Note that the PCASP (0.1 – 2.5 µm) dries the particles before measuring them, while CAS (0.6 – 60 µm) sizes particles in ambient conditions.
+This could result in discrepancies at the interface of DSDs obtained from PCASP and CAS, especially when the ambient relative humidity (RH) is high (e.g., RH > 70 %) and some soluble particles swollen by water (sized by CAS) and others dry (sized by PCASP).
+DSDs from PCASP and CAS were processed separately to avoid the possible discrepancy issue occurring at the interface of DSDs.
 Da was calculated as in Eq.
 (1).